Shazam (album): Background and recording

 "Hello Susie" had previously been a hit for Amen Corner, though their faster, more pop-oriented version was markedly different from the Move's heavy metal treatment.
 "Cherry Blossom Clinic Revisited" is a re-recording of "Cherry Blossom Clinic", taken at a slower pace, not a sequel song.
 The first verse was diffidently spoken by Wayne, and the track was recorded without any strings or brass.
 Wood recalled that the album's one new song, "Beautiful Daughter", "just sort of happened.
 I think I based it around the chord sequences on that.
 I based the whole song around the chords.
 I did a lot of open string work on that and it worked quite well."

-While drummer Bev Bevan regards this as his favorite Move album, Wood said the album doesn't hold up, adding that "I think it was probably down to the fact that we weren't together personally as a band.
+The band's management wanted Wood to be the album's producer, but the other members of the band objected and virtually the entire band ended up getting involved in the production.
+Wayne in particular had been frustrated at his shrinking voice in the group, and was allowed to choose most of the cover songs included on the album.
+While drummer Bev Bevan regards this as his favourite Move album, Wood said the album does not hold up, adding that "I think it was probably down to the fact that we weren't together personally as a band.
 We weren't pulling in the same direction.
 I always feel if you're having a good time in the studio it actually comes across on the tape and that was a bit of a miserable album for us."

 Wood reckoned The Move had gone as far as it could go, short of breaking through in America, and wanted to launch a new strings-and-rock project with Jeff Lynne, which would become The Electric Light Orchestra (ELO).
 Wayne, however, still saw potential in the band and wanted to return to their roots with short sharp tracks.
-He even attempted to persuade the others to allow him to continue the Move without them, possibly by bringing Burton and original bassist Ace Kefford back in the band, while Wood, Price, and Bevan would all move on to ELO project and Wood would continue to write songs for The Move, but Price, Wood and Bevan rejected his suggestion.
+He even attempted to persuade the others to allow him to continue the Move without them, possibly by bringing Burton and original bassist Ace Kefford back in the band, while Wood, Price, and Bevan all moved on to ELO project and Wood could continue to write songs for The Move, but Price, Wood and Bevan rejected his suggestion.

 According to Wayne, his reason for leaving the band was Wood's dislike for playing the cabaret circuit, with the final trigger being a show in Sheffield in January 1970, in which Wood threw a glass at a cabaret patron.
-Wayne quit the band just before Shazam was released, and was replaced by guitarist/piano/vocalist/songwriter Jeff Lynne who, having rejected Wood's first invitation to join The Move because he wanted to stay with The Idle Race, agreed to join on the condition that they retire The Move and focus full-time on ELO.
+Wayne quit the band just before Shazam was released, and was replaced by guitarist/piano/vocalist/songwriter Jeff Lynne who, having rejected Wood's first invitation to join the Move because he wanted to stay with The Idle Race, agreed to join on the condition that they retire The Move and focus full-time on ELO.